codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call an alligator in a vest?
-An in-vest-igator!
+Why are oranges the smartest fruit?
+Because they are made to concentrate.

 ## Daily Trivia

-Which of these people was NOT a founder of Apple Inc?
+What was Bitcoin&#039;s block size limit in 2010?
- 1. Ronald Wayne
+ 1. 1GB
- 2. Steve Jobs
+ 2. 1 KB
- 3. Steve Wozniak
+ 3. 1 TB
- 4. Jonathan Ive
+ 4. 1 MB

 <details>
   <summary>Answer</summary>
-  Jonathan Ive
+  1 MB
 </details>